 Sweating is an automatic process that helps regulate body temperature.
-Some people have hyperhidrosis, which means sweating more than is necessary.
+People with hyperhidrosis sweat more than they need to keep them comfortable.

 When body temperature rises, the sweat glands beneath the skin release fluid that is mostly water.
 As the water evaporates from the skin, it

 Researchers estimate that excessive sweating, hyperhidrosis, affects around

 There are two types: primary and secondary.
 Secondary hyperhidrosis results from a medical condition or is a side effect of a medication.
 Primary hyperhidrosis has no identifiable cause.

 A related condition is bromhidrosis, or excessive body odor perspiration.
 This involves excessively sweating a type of sweat that has a foul smell due to the bacteria that break it down.

 People are more likely to experience excessive sweating in the underarms and on the face, palms, and soles of the feet.
 It can be uncomfortable and inconvenient.

 Here, learn about the range of medical treatments and some strategies to try at home.